dhellmann/pymotw/PyMOTW/urllib/index.rst

     Sequence: foo=foo1&foo=foo2

-To decode the query string, see the FieldStorage class from the cgi module.
+To decode the query string, see the :class:`FieldStorage` class from the :mod:`cgi` module.

-Special characters within the query arguments that might cause parse problems with the URL on the server side are "quoted" when passed to urlencode().
-To quote them locally to make safe versions of the strings, you can use the quote() or quote_plus() functions directly.
+Special characters within the query arguments that might cause parse problems with the URL on the server side are "quoted" when passed to :func:`urlencode()`.
+To quote them locally to make safe versions of the strings, you can use the :func:`quote()` or :func:`quote_plus()` functions directly.

 .. include:: urllib_quote.py
     :literal:
     :start-after: #end_pymotw_header

-Notice that quote_plus() is more aggressive about the characters it replaces.
+Notice that :func:`quote_plus()` is more aggressive about the characters it replaces.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'urllib_quote.py'))